It might be your LinkedIn headshot.

 Cropping yourself out of a family photo not only looks obvious, but implies that you’re camera-shy (and perhaps won’t project sufficient confidence at work).

 Get over your reluctance – your job search may depend on it.
 You can easily get a great-looking photo by relying on a professional headshot photographer.
-And for the love of Pete, refrain from looking menacing – just smile!
+Then, take the time to run the results through PhotoFeeler to get some feedback.

 You’ll never need that shoulder again.